donaldboulton/minimal-mistakes/_pages/terms.md

 I make money on this website through affiliate programs.
 If you click an affiliate link or ad banner and buy the product, you help support this website because I'll get a percentage of that sale.

-Currently I'm an affiliate for Amazon and Google Adsense.
+Currently Michael Rose is affiliate for Amazon and Google Adsense.

+Donald Boulton and this Donald Boulton Website is a Affiliate for Google Adsense.

 What this means for you: